tetzank/homepage/content/posts/codegen-in-databases.md

 I hope this tutorial was informative and not too long.
 Code generation has a small learning curve to get into the right mindset.
-We are generating code which is executed later on.
+We are generating code which is executed later.
+We have to keep in mind what is run when.
-COAT helps to concentrate on the control flow of the generated code by hiding the gritty details.
+COAT helps to concentrate on the control flow of the generated code by hiding the gritty details of the compiler APIs.
-Code generation is not hard.
+It streamlines the process to the point where code generation is not hard anymore.

 In databases, more and more researchers and companies are adopting JIT compilation to squeeze more performance from the hardware.
 Now is a good time to jump in on it.